Supply Chain Finance: Definition & Meaning

 SCF provides an advance payment for businesses to make purchases of inventory, raw materials or other goods.
 It’s an effective supply-chain financing program to increase your cash position.

 Rather than borrowing from a bank, businesses can use third-party sources for financing.
-This is as long as there’s an agreement to give them money only if they receive collateral in return.
+This is as long as there’s an agreement that cash will be obtained if the third party receives collateral in return.
 This article explains everything you need to know about SCF and its various financing options.

 Table of Contents